 Furthermore, paid or voluntary work in Kenya by foreigners requires a Work Permit, whilst walking in the bush brings with it an element of danger and, understandably, the government does not allow a foreigner to be exposed to this without armed escort.

 The Sheldrick Wildlife Trust USA recruits volunteers to help in a variety of areas such as fundraising and outreach events, or administrative support at various times during the year.
-If you would like to be added to our growing list of volunteers, please contact our US Office using the contact form at the bottom of this page.
+If you would like to be added to our growing list of volunteers, please contact our US Office using the contact form at the bottom of this webpage.

 The UK based Sheldrick Wildlife Trust welcomes volunteers to assist the charity in a variety of areas such as fundraising and outreach events, or administrative support at various times during the year.
 If you would like to be added to our growing list of volunteers, please contact our UK Office using the contact form at the bottom of this page.